Altinn/altinn-studio/README.md

 docker-compose up -d --build altinn_designer
 ```

+### Running solutions locally

-#### Running Designer and/or Runtime component locally
+#### Designer

-The Designer and Runtime components can be run locally when developing/debugging.
-The rest of the solution (Repository and LoadBalancer) will still have to be running in containers.
+The Designer component can be run locally when developing/debugging.
+The rest of the solution (Repository and Loadbalancer) will still have to be running in containers.
 Follow the install steps above if this has not already been done.

-**Designer**

 Stop the container running Designer